 - The Amazing Maurice and His Educated Rodents

 The Amazing Maurice and his Educated Rodents is a Discworld book for children.

 Small Gods is very popular and considered by many to be the best Discworld book for people looking to get into the series.
 We’ll talk more about that in the next section, though.
-The new audiobook is read by THE Andy Serkis!
+The new audiobook version is read by THE Andy Serkis!

 Pyramids is another stand-alone book but has fewer fans as it’s considered one of those titles that did not age so well.
-This was only the 7th book in the series, and many fans of the series believe that it was not the author’s best decision to try and write about other cultures in the same way he writes about his own.
+This was only the 7th book in the series, and many fans of the series believe that it was not the author’s best decision to try and write about other cultures in the same way he wrote about his own.

 However, Penguin made an excellent casting decision with Alfred Enoch!

 If you look at each Discworld novel by itself, Going Postal is probably the best Discworld book.

 Why?
 Because it’s fantastic even when it stands entirely on its own.
 Going Postal is, in my opinion, one of the best Discworld books for people wanting to get into the series.
 It does a great job of introducing the world and some of its more colorful characters while also providing enough room for Moist van Lipwig to go through character development.